NoiSek/Flask-MicroServices/README.md

 - Allow Blueprint defined template folders to override parent templates, rather than the other way around
 - Allow Blueprint defined static folders to resolve from and override `/static`, rather than having to define individual `/static_module_name` folders
 - Enable modular, but centralized definition of routes with a cleaner syntax so that you aren't forced to hunt for `@app.route()` decorators or use the arcane blueprint syntax in complex projects
-- Allow you to drop in / drop out sections of functionality at will just by passing the name of the module for portability, testing, and modularity
+- Allows drop in / drop out functionality of 'microservices' for testing, portability, and modularity

 Flask-MicroServices is not exceptionally complex.
-In fact, it is quite small-- 200-ish lines of code, but it can bring a high level of reasonability to the way you write your Flask applications.
+In fact, it is quite small-- 200-ish lines of code, but it can bring a high level of reason to the way you write your Flask applications.

 ### Usage